 This is ASB’s.
 I assume other banks are as ridiculous.
 Would you like a nine character password?
 YOU CAN’T. MUST BE EIGHT.

-Microsoft’s password checker says both of their examples are weak.
+Microsoft’s (now defunct) password checker says both of their examples are weak.
 ASB lets you use both of their examples as real passwords, because security.

 Here’s an entry form I picked up from BNZ’s tent at The Show: